muktapalshikar/muktapalshikar.github.io/_pages/about.md

 I am a Boston-based computational biologist specializing in the integration of complex multi-omics datasets to drive therapeutic target discovery.
 I am a U.S. permanent resident.

-Most recently, I worked as a Research Scientist for the Digital Twin Innovation Hub ([Dr Tomas Helikar's lab](https://digitaltwininnovationhub.org/)) at the University of Nebraska, Lincoln.
-I designed computational pipelines for the logical modeling of immune signaling networks to prioritize therapeutic targets in kidney disease.
+Since January 2026, I am a Research Scientist at the Digital Twin Innovation Hub ([Dr Tomas Helikar's lab](https://digitaltwininnovationhub.org/)) at the University of Nebraska, Lincoln.
+I design computational pipelines for the logical modeling of immune signaling networks to prioritize therapeutic targets in kidney disease.

 From Feb 2023 - Dec 2025, I was a postdoctoral research fellow in [Dr Ilya Korsunsky's lab](https://www.korsunskylab.org/) at Harvard Medical School and Brigham and Women’s Hospital.
 As my primary project, I led spatial analysis of the tumor microenvironment in human colorectal cancer to identify and characterize anti-tumor immunity hubs.